Japiahh/Dita-Data-Mapper/README.md

 ---

 ## Features
-* Mapping from multiple file to one file.
+* Mapping from multiple file.

 ---